spacebeam/research/site/content/community.md

 Each node presents an identical environment to your working space, irrespective of the underlying host our focus allow you to spawn clean egalitarian homogeneous grids across multiple clusters of heterogeneous peers.

-A communications protocol called [ZMTP](http://zmtp.org) version 3.1 is applied uniformly to access both local and remote resources, which processes in multiple languages use to communicate like you and me by passing messages around.
+A communications protocol called [ZMTP](http://zmtp.org) version 3.1 is applied uniformly to access both local and remote resources, with official support for processes in Python, Erlang, Lua and community support for multiple languages that communicate like you and me by passing messages around.

 ### Code and documentation